SEL2091 : Sociolinguistics and the Sociology of Language

 Assessment Rationale And Relationship

-The transcription assignment assesses fieldwork and data collection/analysis skills not assessed in the unseen exam or in the oral presentation.
+-The transcription assignment assesses fieldwork and data collection/analysis skills not assessed in the unseen exam or in the oral/poster presentation skills assignment.

-The presentation assesses the students' ability to synthesize information concisely and present it coherently.
-It also assesses the students' ability to work collaboratively.
+-The group presentation skills assignment assesses the student's ability to synthesize information concisely and present it coherently in oral/written form.
+It also assesses the student's ability to work collaboratively.

 -The unseen exam tests written communication skills; analytical/problem solving skills; critical thinking/conceptual understanding/knowledge and ability to construct a logical argument.